sysread/go-skewheap/README.md

 with another skew heap.
 All heap operations are defined in terms of the merge operation.

+Mutable operations on the skew heap are atomic.

 For more details, see https://en.wikipedia.org/wiki/Skew_heap

 ## Usage